11:00AM RECEPTION | 12:00PM LUNCH & CEREMONY

 The Pacific Northwest Football Hall of Fame’s annual luncheon commemorates the careers of the region’s greatest gridiron legends.
 From Drew Bledsoe, to Don James, to Steve Largent, to Paul Allen, this event has honored 216 prominent Pacific Northwest leaders who left an impact on the game of football forever.

 With Steve Raible as emcee, the 2019 edition of the luncheon returns to Seattle’s CenturyLink Field on Friday, July 26.
 The West Club Lounge provides a spacious venue that overlooks the heart of the region’s football scene.
-Join us there for lunch and a program honoring the northwest’s deep-rooted football heritage, as we welcome a new class of legendary sports figures into the Pacific Northwest Football Hall of Fame.
+Join us for lunch and a program honoring the northwest’s deep-rooted football heritage, as we welcome a new class of legendary sports figures into the Pacific Northwest Football Hall of Fame.
 Get to know this year’s inductees below.